2020PB/police-brutality/reports/Oregon.md

 ### Federal officer kicks tear gas at protesters, fires at short range | July 23rd

-Footage shows a federal officer kicking a tear gas canister towards protesters on the opposite sides of a fence.
+Footage shows a federal officer kicking a tear gas canister towards protesters on the opposite sides of the District Courthouse fence.
 One protester yells at him.
 The officer then fires a tear gas canister at the protester at short range, presumably striking the fence.

 tags: less-lethal, protester, shoot, tear-gas, tear-gas-canister

 id: or-portland-145

-geolocation:
+geolocation: 45.5159923,-122.6767309

 **Links**